Hotcoco321/Computer-Science-A-Projects/README.md

 # Computer-Science-A-Projects
-Stuff I made in CSA so far I will probably update this more and more throughout my journey through CSA.
+Stuff I made in CSA so far I will probably update this more and more throughout my journey through JAVA and CSA.